Yuan-Meng/personal_website_2.0/content/notes/rag/index.md

 ### Lexical Retrieval

-Traditional search engines "know" a document if many query also appears in the document.
-The two most famous algorithms for computing query-document lexical similarity is [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) and [BM25](https://en.wikipedia.org/wiki/Okapi_BM25).
+Traditional search engines "know" a document is relevant if many query tokens appear in it.
+The two most famous algorithms for computing query-document lexical similarity are [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) and [BM25](https://en.wikipedia.org/wiki/Okapi_BM25).

 Below is a toy TF-IDF retriever implementation based on this formula: